nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 _grids = {0: [0, 8, 0, 0, 0, 7, 6, 0, 0], 1: [0, 0, 0, 5, 0, 2, 8, 0, 7], 2: [0, 9, ...}
 _rows = {0: [0, 8, 0, 0, 0, 0, 0, 9, 0], 1: [0, 0, 7, 5, 0, 2, 8, 0, 0], ...}
 ```
-We also ***keep note of what (and where) were the originally known values*** (so that later when we will want to mutate for example we cannot move a value that was known at the beginning).
+We also ***keep note of what and where were the originally known values*** (so that mutation process cannot move a value that was given).
 This is also a dict where key is a couple of index for row and column and value is the originally known value.
 {: .small style="text-align: justify;"}
 ```